Houka/CS_3110_Final_Project/README.txt

 ## Hints:
 - Level 2:
   Use the weapon triangle to your advantage.
 Swords beat axes, lances beat swords, axes beat lances.
+  Your archers can attack other short-ranged units without fear of counterattack, so use them to soften up your enemy before killing them.
 - Level 3:
   Occupy the cities for a huge terrain advantage.
   Your archers can attack other short-ranged units without fear of counterattack, so use them to soften up your enemy before killing them.